 Writing an essay introduction can be tricky because even if it does not have any format to follow, you have to come up with something that will hook your reader to read your whole essay up to the end.
-Whether you start with a challenging vibe or want to guide your reader to the memory lane, your introduction has to be something that is a show-starter.
+Whether you start with a challenging vibe or want to guide your reader to the memory lane, your introduction has to be a show-starter.

 But why do you need to put a lot of effort into writing an introduction when the meaty part is in the body?
-There’s this saying that first impression last – the same thing goes with your intro.
-A matter of fact, among the three parts of the essay, the introduction is the first thing read.
+There’s this saying that the first impression lasts – the same thing goes with your intro.
+As a matter of fact, the introduction is the first thing to read among the three parts of the essay.
 And sometimes it’s the deciding factor whether your article is a good read or not.

 So if you have trouble in writing an essay from the introduction down to the conclusion or even thinking about asking professional writers to do it?.
 Here’s a simple way to get started and end it with a pat on your back because you did a good job.

 Draft your introduction

 Write anything that you want to say.
 It is one way to know how much you understand the topic of the essay you want to write about.
-You can relate it to experience, a book or article you have read before or something you have learned in school that becomes memorable to you.
-It’s okay if you got some grammatical errors on your way to writing your introduction because it is just a draft because you will proofread your essay before you submit it.
+You can relate it to experience, a book or article you have read before, or something you have learned in school that becomes memorable to you.
+It’s okay if you got some grammatical errors on your way to writing your introduction because it is just a draft.
+After all, you will proofread your essay before you submit it.

 Read your draft

 After letting your stream of consciousness spill out everything you know about the topic, reread your draft from the top.
 It is the moment where you will see a part of the bigger picture of your essay.
-By re-reading your selection, you will be able to see a lot of grammar mistakes, misspelled words, ideas that seem do not follow and some fragmented ideas.
+By re-reading your selection, you will be able to see a lot of grammar mistakes, misspelled words, ideas that seem not to follow, and some fragmented ideas.
 Don’t panic!
 That’s alright.